Skip to main content

 Overview of cluster mode

 Karmada supports both Push and Pull modes to manage the member clusters.
-The main difference between Push and Pull modes is the way access to member clusters when deploying manifests.
+The main difference between Push and Pull modes is the way they access member clusters when deploying manifests.

 Push mode